-If you live in Florida and have been thinking about enrolling in a dental assisting program, you’re in luck!
+If you and have been thinking about enrolling in a dental assisting program, you’re in luck!
 Fortis has dental assisting programs at a number of our local campuses that can help set you up for a career in dental assisting or for careers beyond the dentist chair if you’re interested in working in a different capacity in the dental field.

 A dental assisting education provides you with a skillset that can be used in a variety of related roles that draw directly on your dental knowledge.
 Or you could explore dental-adjacent careers that tap into your dental assisting skills but take you outside the dentist office.
 Here are 4 dental assisting career ideas for putting your education to work to find the right dental career path for your personality and skill set.